Data Center: How to Demonstrate Backup Power Readiness

 NFPA identifies backup power systems by Class, Type, and Level.

 The code classifies EPSS into classes according to the amount of time that they must be able to provide power without refueling or recharging.
-Four time classes range from 5 minutes to 48 hours, and a fifth class allows the runtime to be defined by application, code, or the user.
+Five time classes range from 5 minutes to 48 hours, and a sixth class allows the runtime to be defined by application, code, or the user.

 NFPA 110 classifies EPSS by how quickly backup power must become available.
 The maximum amount of time that the load terminals of a transfer switch can be without power are defined by four types that range from “basically uninterruptible” to 120 seconds, plus a fifth type for manual switches, which has no time limit, as shown in the table above.